 Faulkners Surveyors is an independent firm of structure surveyors that specialise in the

-Party Wall etc. Act 1996 acting for Building Owners, Adjoining Owners and as the Agreed Surveyor throughout London and the House Counties.
+Party Wall and so on.
+Act 1996 acting for Structure Owners, Adjoining Owners and as the Agreed Property Surveyor throughout London and the Home Counties.

 Party Wall (WikiPedia)

 A party wall (occasionally parti-wall or parting wall, also known as common wall or as a demising wall) is a dividing partition between two adjoining buildings that is shared by the occupants of each residence or business.
 Typically, the builder lays the wall along a property line dividing two terraced houses, so that one half of the wall’s thickness lies on each side.
 This type of wall is usually structural.
 Party walls can also be formed by two abutting walls built at different times.
 The term can be also used to describe a division between separate units within a multi-unit apartment complex.
 Very often the wall in this case is non-structural but designed to meet established criteria for sound and/or fire protection, i.e. a firewall.

 The Party Wall and so on.
 Act 1996 is an enabling Act, insofar as it approves the owner of a property the legal right to carry out certain works that might otherwise make up trespass or annoyance.

 It likewise looks for to safeguard the interests of adjoining owners from any possibly negative effects that such works might have by imposing a requirement that all adjacent owners be given prior notice of them.